cyberconcepts/loops/README.txt

   >>> sorted(c.title for c in cc1.getChildren())
   [u'loops for Zope 3']

-We can also create a new concept and assign it:
+We can also create a new concept and assign it.

   >>> params = {'action': 'create', 'create.name': 'cc4',
-  ...           'create.title': u'New concept'}
+  ...           'create.title': u'New concept',
+  ...           'create.type': '.loops/concepts/topic'}
   >>> view = ConceptConfigureView(cc1, TestRequest(**params))
   >>> view.update()
   True